Arboghast/Portfolio/README.md

-This repo contains Sami's portfolio and STEP projects!
-06/23/2020 via Google CloudShell
+This repository contains Sami's portfolio!